Marchandladislas/Marchandladislas/README.md

  ## What i'm doing ##

-I am currently looking for my first job, which is not an easy task.
+I am currently working with "Culture-sports".
-In the meantime, I continue to train and learn.
+In the meantime, I continue to train and learn with o'clock for the next 16 months (end october 2023).

 ## Places to contact me